silentjames/WoD-charsheets-for-Obsidian/README.md

 **Q**: The "Weakness" area is empty in my charsheet!
 <br>
 **A**: That's because I can't include long quotations from the rulebook.
 There is a place for them at the beginning of the JS script, like `const weaknessBrujah = '';`.
-Open the script with a notepad and add the weakness between quotes.
-If you aren't using JS script, just add the `weakness` property and the corresponding text into your statblock.
+Open the script with a notepad and add the weakness between quotes. <br> Also (and if case you aren't using JS script) just add the `weakness` property and the corresponding text into your statblock.

 **Q**: C'mon, 10mb css file?
 Why it is so huge?
 <br>